 Your new-born baby bedroom ideas will be incomplete without a diaper table that will make those frequent nappy changes easy and hassle-free.
 However, due to space-constraints, if a changing table seems inconvenient, you can also use a flat, secure surface (like the floor or bed), covered with a changing pad or towel.
 Whatever you choose, as a thumb rule be sure that the surface is sturdy enough to support the weight of your hands as well as the baby’s body.

 If you buy a changing table, make sure that:

 - The changing table is sturdy and stable, with a 2-inch guardrail around all four sides.
-The top of the changing table should be concave, so that the middle is slightly lower than the sides
+The top of the table should be concave, so that the middle is slightly lower than the sides.

-- You secure the changing table to the wall (to the studs), if possible, to prevent tip-overs.
-If the table has wheels, be sure they are locked
+- Secure the changing table to the wall (to studs), if possible, to prevent tip-overs.
+If the table has wheels, be sure they are locked.

 - Have all your supplies ready before you change your baby.
 Make sure they are within your reach, but out of your baby’s reach.
-Do not give your baby product containers to hold while you are changing her; give her a toy to hold instead
+Do not give your baby any product containers to hold while you are changing her; instead give her a toy to hold and play with.

 Never leave your baby alone on a changing table, not even for a minute.
 ALWAYS keep one hand on your baby when using a changing table, even when you are using the provided safety strap.
 Ignore the phone during this time — your baby’s safety comes first!